MoldyMacaroniX/moldygd.com/_src/posts/movies-i-like.md

 title: My Favorite Films
 date: 2023-08-16
 update: 2024-10-22
 desc: Here is my attempt to rank my favorite films I've seen.
 For franchises, I will only include one film per franchise, with the film I chose to include being my favorite from the franchise.
+But in general, if I include a film from a franchise, I recommend the whole series.
 ---

 Here is my attempt to rank my favorite films I've seen.
 For franchises, I will only include one film per franchise, with the film I chose to include being my favorite from the franchise.
 But in general, if I include a film from a franchise, I recommend the whole series.